Did a Doctor or Medical Professional Sexually Abuse You?

-Doctors, nurses, and other staff many times have unsupervised interaction with children.
-Similar to teachers, coaches, and clergy, they have a duty to protect the children that are under their care.
-Sometimes these medical professionals use their position and access to harm the very individuals that are under their care.
+Doctors, nurses and other staff many times have unsupervised interaction with patients.
+Similar to teachers, coaches and clergy, they have a duty to protect the patients who are under their care.
+Sometimes these medical professionals use their position and access to harm the very individuals who are under their care.

 We Hold Doctors, Nurses and Staff Accountable for Sexual Abuse of Children

-On July 16, 2013, Connecticut's highest court released the landmark decision of Tim Doe v.
+On July 16, 2013, Connecticut’s highest court released the landmark decision of Tim Doe v.
 St. Francis Hospital.
-Tim Doe was sexually abused from 1968-1972, as a boy, by Dr. George Reardon, a physician at St. Francis Hospital in Hartford.
-We filed a lawsuit on behalf of Tim and we tried the case in 2011 to a jury which awarded Tim $2.75 million against the hospital.
-Tim's joy was short lived as the hospital filed an appeal.
-However, after waiting almost two years, Tim's victory was affirmed by the Supreme Court.
+Tim Doe was sexually abused from 1968 to 1972, as a boy, by Dr. George Reardon, a physician at St. Francis Hospital in Hartford.
+We filed a lawsuit on behalf of Tim, and we tried the case in 2011 to a jury that awarded Tim $2.75 million against the hospital.
+Tim’s joy was short-lived as the hospital filed an appeal.
+However, after waiting almost two years, the Supreme Court affirmed Tim’s victory.

 This Supreme Court decision is significant not only for Tim but for all people who have been sexually abused.
 In the decision, the court found that any employer, including a hospital, can be held responsible where one of its employees sexually abuses a child and the employer should have known what was going on.
 In addition, the court affirmed that when a company, a school, a church or anyone else has custody of a child, it must take steps to protect the child from harm.
 It is not enough for the employer to say, “I did not know my employee was sexually abusing children.”
 Steps have to be taken by the employer to protect that child.